1998 New Mexico gubernatorial election: Results

+General election

 Campaign

 In his campaign, Johnson promised to continue the policies of his first term: improving schools; cutting state spending, taxes, and bureaucracy; and frequent use of his veto and line-item veto power.
 Fielding a strong Hispanic candidate in a 40% Hispanic state, the Democrats were expected to oust Johnson, but Johnson won by a margin of 55% to 45%.
 This made him the first governor of New Mexico to serve two successive four-year terms after term limits were expanded to two terms in 1991.
 Johnson made the promotion of a school voucher system a "hallmark issue" of his second term.